 - Lower Your Risk: Information about risk factors, including genetic predisposition, potentially dangerous environmental exposures, and ways to reduce risk.

 - Symptoms & Diagnosis: Types of breast cancer screening and diagnostic testing, what the results mean, and information about the various types of breast cancer.

 - Day-to-Day Matters: Practical tips on managing day-to-day issues related to breast cancer.

 - Research News: Breastcancer.org brings you updates on the latest breast cancer research through our Research News program, including what the experts at Breastcancer.org have to say about these articles.

-- Active Online Discussion Boards and Chat Rooms: The discussion boards and chat rooms provide forums for sharing concerns on issues including diagnosis, treatment, and survivorship.
+- Active Online Discussion Boards: The Discussion Boards provide forums for sharing concerns on issues including diagnosis, treatment, and survivorship.

-- Publications in easy-to-understand English and Spanish: A variety of materials are available, including Your Guide to the Breast Cancer Pathology Report and Think Pink, Live Green: Your Guide to the Breast Cancer Pathology Report.
+- Publications: A variety of materials are available, including Your Guide to the Breast Cancer Pathology Report and Think Pink, Live Green: Your Guide to the Breast Cancer Pathology Report.